MustafaMuk/portfolio/README.md

 # Mustafa Mukhtar's Portfolio

 Welcome to my personal portfolio!
 This website showcases the projects I’ve worked on, my skills, and ways to contact me.
-I’m currently a second-year Computer Science student in the UK, eager to expand my skills and work on more tech-related projects.
+I have a strong interest in **DevOps and Cybersecurity**, with a focus on automation, cloud computing, and infrastructure management.

+I'm currently expanding my knowledge in **CI/CD pipelines, containerization, and cloud platforms** while actively applying for **tech apprenticeships** to gain hands-on industry experience.

+This portfolio serves as a collection of my projects, learning progress, and contributions to the tech community.

 ### Link to Portfolio Website
 You can view my portfolio website here: [Mustafa Mukhtar Portfolio](https://mustafamukhtar.github.io/portfolio/)